WCSCourses/ClinicalGenomeASIA-HGA23/README.md

 4. Set laptop to use "." as decimal separator and "," as thousand separator.
 5. Up-to-date web browser (Chrome or Firefox, not Internet Explorer).
 6. Optional: External mouse & iPad.

 For RNA-seq workshop:
 1. Install R from [cran.r-project.org].
 2. Install R Studio from [posit.co/download/rstudio-desktop].
+-For Window10 users, Rtools should be installed before package installation.
+Rtools can be downloaded from [https://cran.r-project.org/bin/windows/Rtools/].
 -For Mac users, gfrotran should be installed before package installation. gfortran can be downloaded from [https://cran.r-project.org/bin/macosx/tools/].

 3. In R or R Studio, install these packages: